 Grandis has been a Cru Bourgeois property since the 1930's and has maintained it's status ever since by producing fabulous quality, classic wines.
 Beautifully balanced cigar box and spice alongside dark fruits and finely balanced tannins.

 2011 comtes de champagne, grand cru blanc de blancs, taittinger

-Taittinger's Comtes de Champagne is a rare treat and only made in the finest vintages from 100% Chardonnay form 5 of the greatest Grand Cru vineyards in Champagne.
+Taittinger's Comtes de Champagne is a rare treat and only made in the finest vintages from 100% Chardonnay from 5 of the greatest Grand Cru vineyards in Champagne.
 2011 was a particularly good vintage for Chardonnay, marked by its early ripening and drought conditions which forced the vines to delve deep in search of water for growth.

 £150.00Add to basket